mikevalenty/mikevalenty.github.io/source/_posts/2013-12-08-web-framework-scaffolding-considered-harmful.markdown

 This is easily the most important feature.
 A data update is a deployment just like a code deployment.
 Things can go horribly wrong when there's a bug in your data.
 Big companies _get this_ and respond with change advisory boards and more process to protect themselves.

 With a small investment in an import tool, you get a repeatable one-click deployment process for your data.
 Oh, and if you spin off a copy prior to making changes, you get one-click rollback too.
-It's not big company bureacracy, it's a little bit of disciple with a scrappy tool and you're ahead of the crowd.

 <div style="clear:both;"></div>

 --

 Seriously.
-Don't waste your time half-assing back office tools when you can invest a similar amount of programming effort in a simple tool to import data from Google spreadsheets.
+Don't waste your time half-assing back office tools when you can invest a similar amount of programming effort in a tool to import data from Google spreadsheets.
+A little bit of discipline with a scrappy tool and you're paying attention to what matters.
+You recognize the value of continuous delivery and focus the bulk of your effort on your product.

 <div style="clear:both;"></div>